calliope-project/euro-calliope/templates/README.md

 By default, euro-calliope allows capacities of run-of-river hydro, reservoir hydro, and pumped storage hydro capacities up to today's levels.
 Alternatively, it's possible to freeze these capacities to today's levels using the `freeze-hydro-capacities` override.

+> load-shedding

+Adds an option to shed load to each location.
+Shedding load comes with high a variable cost (see `tech-cost.yaml` parameter file) and will only be used when no other, less costly, option is available.
+Load shedding is not restricted in its total power or energy and has no fixed cost.
+If no load must be shed in your model (in cost-minimisation terms: if load shedding is economically unattractive), using this override will not change your results.

 ## Model components

 The models contain the following files.
 All files in the root directory are independent of the spatial resolution.
 All files that depend on the spatial resolution are within subfolders named by the resolution.